What is Functional Medicine?

 Areas of Emphasis

 • Thyroid or sex hormone imbalance can often be at the root cause of brain fog, irritability, anxiety, and insomnia.
-Gut and liver health are critical for proper hormone metabolism.
-As we age, hormones decline and hormone replacement can be a powerful tool if indicated.
+Whether you're dealing with cycle changes, PMS, low testosterone, thyroid issues, or menopause, we help balance your hormones without a one-size-fits-all approach.

-• Unlike conventional medicine, which is medication-centric, our cardiometabolic health program incorporates precision medicine and preventative measures that focus on the root causes of disease.
+• Unlike conventional medicine, which is medication-centric, our cardiometabolic health program incorporates precision medicine and preventative measures that focus on the root causes of disease to support endurance, longevity, and heart health in active people.
 We do not dismiss the importance of some pharmacological interventions; however, we believe holistic cardiovascular health can’t be achieved by only taking a pill.

 Functional Medicine Testing